I am not among those who fear the people. They, and not the

 obtain subsistence by hiring ourselves to rivet their chains on the

+necks of our fellow-sufferers.
 Our landholders, too, like theirs,

 retaining indeed the title and stewardship of estates called theirs,